TufferDaze/RoR2_PoppyMod/README.md

 * Lemonlust for allowing me to reference their emote and grab code.

 ## Issues
+`Other bugs can be tossed over to the GitHub page up top^`
 * Standing still during Steadfast Presence looks jank.
 * Iron Ambassador counts as a boss item, allowing you to print boss tier items with the Command artifact.